python-attrs/cattrs/docs/customizing.md

 cattrs.errors.ForbiddenExtraKeysError: Extra fields in constructor for E: else
 ```

+Hook factories can receive the current converter by exposing an additional required parameter.

 A complex use case for hook factories is described over at [](usage.md#using-factory-hooks).

 #### Use as Decorators

 {meth}`register_unstructure_hook_factory() <cattrs.BaseConverter.register_unstructure_hook_factory>` and
 {meth}`register_structure_hook_factory() <cattrs.BaseConverter.register_structure_hook_factory>` can also be used as decorators.

-When registered via decorators, hook factories can receive the current converter by exposing an additional required parameter.

 Here's an example of using an unstructure hook factory to handle unstructuring [queues](https://docs.python.org/3/library/queue.html#queue.Queue).